payu-india/CMS-Chatbot/docs/Affordability/emi-api-integration/native-otp-flow-integration/collect-payments-with-debit-card-native-otp-flow.md

   <tbody>
     <tr>
       <td>s2s\_device\_info `mandatory`</td>
-      <td>`String` This parameter must have the customer agent’s device.  <br>**Note**: This information is helpful when it comes to issues related to fraud detection and chargebacks.
+      <td>`String` This parameter must have the customer agent’s device.  <br/>**Note**: This information is helpful when it comes to issues related to fraud detection and chargebacks.
 Hence, it is must to provide the correct information.</td>
       <td>Mozilla</td>
     </tr>
     <tr>
       <td>s2s\_client\_ip\ `mandatory`</td>
-      <td>`String` This parameter must have the source IP of the customer.  <br>**Note**: This information is helpful when it comes to issues related to fraud detection and chargebacks.
+      <td>`String` This parameter must have the source IP of the customer.  <br/>**Note**: This information is helpful when it comes to issues related to fraud detection and chargebacks.
 Hence, it is must to provide the correct information.</td>
       <td>10.11.101.11</td>
     </tr>
     <tr>